-JLR prepared the preliminary design, detail design, and tender documents for the reconstruction of Sandridge Road from Merriman Avenue to Hillsdale Road.
-In addition to road, sewer, and watermain reconstruction, the project included separation of the existing combined sewer system into dedicated storm and sanitary sewers and the design of an in-line storage pipe for combined sewer overflow (CSO) reduction.
+We prepared the preliminary design, detail design, and tender documents for the reconstruction of Sandridge Road from Merriman Avenue to Hillsdale Road in Ottawa.
+In addition to road, sewer, and watermain reconstruction, the project included separation of the existing combined sewer system into dedicated storm and sanitary sewers, and the design of an in-line storage pipe for combined sewer overflow (CSO) reduction.

 The Birch Avenue overflow at Sandridge Road is one of the most active CSO sites within the City of Ottawa.
-The existing sewer system at the Birch Avenue/Sandridge Road intersection was designed to direct combined sewage from five upstream sewers into a deep 3000 mm diameter inline CSO storage pipe.
+The existing sewer system at the Birch Avenue/Sandridge Road intersection was designed to direct combined sewage from five upstream sewers into a deep 3,000 mm diameter inline CSO storage pipe.
 The storage pipe is 275 m long and designed to hold 2,000 m3 of combined sewage (equivalent to a 25 mm storm event over the tributary area).
 A low-flow channel, complete with a HDPE cast-in-place liner, was installed in the bottom of the storage pipe to promote self-cleansing velocities during dry weather flow conditions.
 The outflow of the storage pipe is regulated by a large vortex flow regulator installed in a separate downstream control structure.
-A real-time flow monitoring system consisting of two parshall flumes and a state-of-the-art transit time flow meter was installed to measure the storage pipe inflow/outflow rates and overflows.
+A real-time flow monitoring system consisting of two parshall flumes, as well as a state-of-the-art transit time flow meter, were installed to measure the storage pipe inflow/outflow rates.
 Data from the flow monitoring equipment is gathered at two above-ground control panels and is transmitted via fibre optic cable to a nearby SCADA hub, which is integrated with the City’s SCADA system.

 This major initiative was a federally funded infrastructure stimulus project that will result in a significant decrease in the volume and frequency of CSOs to the Ottawa River.
-The design and preparation of tender documents was ‘fast-tracked’ so that the entire works could be constructed by the funding deadline.
+The design and preparation of tender documents was fast-tracked so that the entire project could be constructed by the funding deadline.